 Well, when plugging in at my church didn’t exactly look the way it should I began to evaluate what I was doing.

 I realized that the church hadn’t failed me, I had failed me.
 I had failed to see significance in the gifts that God had given me to use for His glory.
-It had less to do with the men and women of my church undervaluing my contribution, and more to do with me undervaluing my talents, desires, and gifts.
+It had less to do with the men and women of my church undervaluing my contribution (which was a problem I had to face separately) and more to do with me undervaluing my talents, desires, and gifts.
 It wasn’t just other people who didn’t value a woman with a gift for looking into the scriptures and teaching.
 It was me.
 I was one of those people.
 And I believed it about myself.
 This struggle continues as I discover more things that are affected by this wrong thinking.
 Slowly, God will weed them out.

 Hadassah is a reminder to me of all the women who are in hiding.
 She changed her name to hide who she really was, who God had created her to be, in a culture that was hostile to it.
 Even God in the book of Esther is incognito.
 His name is not mentioned at all!

 Many women live within that reality.
 It’s almost a part of what it is to be feminine, a hidden mystery.

 And so, that’s what this is.
 A place for me to share the ways God has gifted me, within a culture that can be hostile to these gifts.

 In the same way that changing her name didn’t make Esther less Jewish, less a part of Gods call on her life, having the discretion to not shout from the rooftops that I am being passed over doesn’t make me less of a woman.
 Actually, I will learn from her example and allow God his timing in making truth known.
 This is the first step toward the time He is calling me to with my gift for words, only He knows where it will end.

 And who knows whether you have not come to the kingdom for such a time as this?
 Esther 4:14